What kind of student is a good match for NSLI-Y?

 Student Safety and Well-Being

-The safety and well-being of participants are the highest priorities of the U.S. State Department and NSLI-Y administrators.
-NSLI-Y programs are structured to promote the safety and well-being of participants to the extent possible.
-However, students and families need to be aware that there is inherent risk in study abroad and overseas travel.
-Program staff prepare participants to make good decisions about their own safety and health while abroad but it is imperative that students and their families follow the health and safety guidance provided by NSLI-Y implementing organizations and comply with policies outlined in the Terms and Conditions and other program documents.
+While there is inherent risk in studying abroad and overseas travel, program staff make every effort to prepare and guide participants to make good decisions about their safety and health while abroad, but it is imperative that students and their families follow the health and safety guidance provided by NSLI-Y implementing organizations and comply with policies outlined in the Terms and Conditions and other program documents.

 On-program Support